Ask Michelle - The Psychic Development Corner

 Check your physical body.

-The body serves as the closest thing humans have to a spiritual lie detector.
+Your body serves as the closest thing you have to a spiritual lie detector.
 When around someone, or even just texting them, notice what your physical vessel is doing.
 Are you breathing deeply into your belly, or taking shallow breaths from your chest?
 Is your jaw clenched?
 Does your body feel light and expansive, or tight and contracted?
 Expansion usually means alignment.
 Contraction almost always signals misalignment.

 Notice the energy hangover.

 Pay close attention to how you feel after interacting with someone.
 Do you feel inspired, calm, and grounded?
-Or do you feel the need for a three-hour nap in a dark room?
+Or do you feel the need for a long nap in a dark room?
 Energy drainers are real, and they rarely look like obvious villains.
-They often appear as perfectly nice people who just happen to siphon off life force.
+They often appear as perfectly nice people who just happen to siphon off your life force.
 Honoring your energy levels tells you the truth about the dynamic.

 Give the gift of the pause.

 When someone asks for a commitment—whether it is an invitation to an event, a favor, or a deeper relationship—avoid answering immediately.
-People often say yes out of habit or a desire to please.
+You often say yes out of habit or a desire to please.
 Try a simple phrase like, “Let me check my schedule and get back to you,” to create space.
 Then, get quiet, place a hand on your heart, and see how the idea of saying yes actually feels in your body.

 Watch the actions, feel the energy.